 Classical Newtonian analytical mechanics.
 Newton's laws are used together with vector analysis to analyze problems in statics and dynamics, with emphasis upon the latter.
 Problem-solving situations include rectilinear particle dynamics (especially oscillators), general particle dynamics, non-inertial reference frames, central forces, systems of particles, and mechanics of rigid bodies.
-Prerequisites: Physics 121, 122 or 141, 142 or 173; and Mathematics 182.

-Prerequisite: (PHY 122 with a minimum grade of D or PHY 142 with a minimum grade of D) and MATH 182 with a minimum grade of D.
+Prerequisite: MATH 212 with a minimum grade of D and PHY 142 with a minimum grade of D.